t-drape/rails_final/README.md

 I tried the normal method of render :new, status: :unprocessable_entity.
 But since the comments don't have their own page, that didn't work.
 I settled for redirecting the user back to the index page, but I will look to change this to a render in the future.

+The next error was similar to the last one, but it affected both the comments and the likes.
+When a user liked or commented on a post, I did not want to redirect away from the current page.
+However, I added the ability to like and comment on both the Posts index page and the Show page.
+So, i added another value to each form, one that specified which page the form came from.
+Then, I used an if statement in the controller action to adjust the redirect statement depending on which page the user was on.